Mincheol2/t3VAE/README.md

 - This model covers three types of VAE frameworks : VAE, RVAE(Robust Variational AutoEncoder using beta divergence), and γAE(ours).

-- The type of models can be determined by varying arguments. (nu, beta)
+- The type of models can be determined by varying argument types. (nu, beta)

 #### γAE

-- Use 'nu' argument.
+- Use a 'nu' argument.

 - Note that **γ = -2 / (p + q + nu)**, where p = data dimension, q = latent dimesnion.